SuitablyMysterious/SuitablyMysterious/README.md

 - `n8n` – My go-to platform for automation
 - `tailscale` – My “Swiss Army knife” for hosting, SSH, and VPNs

+Note: As a member of the LGBTQIA+ community, I do not accept any form of phobia towards any person based on who they are